 To fulfill the vision of a restored and protected Long Island Sound the partner agencies of the Long Island Sound Study in 2015 revised its Comprehensive Conservation and Management Plan.
 Learn more about the Plan in the CCMP Issues and Actions section »

-The spring 2017 issue of Sound Update focuses on Long Island Sound Study’s Year in Review of 2016.
+The summer 2023 issue of Sound Update focuses on Long Island Sound Study’s Year in Review of 2022.
 Various clean water, habitat restoration, education, and science projects from Connecticut and New York are highlighted.
-See media center»
+Find the Year in Review in the newsletters section of the media center»